These guidelines should be read in conjunction with the information at Working with the TAC.

 - Services that are part of a rehabilitation program.

 - Provision of basic equipment.
 Our approval is required for specialised equipment.
-Please read our Medical and rehabilitation equipment guidelines and use the Equipment Prescription Form to submit written requests.
+Please read our Equipment guidelines and use the Equipment Prescription Form to submit written requests.

 Other things to note